-• Important: SIOS Technology Corp. recommends that users use Domain accounts that have local Admin privileges on all servers running DataKeeper.
+Important: SIOS Technology Corp. recommends that users use Domain accounts that have local Admin privileges on all servers running DataKeeper.
 If you are using Local accounts, the username and passwords must match on all servers running DataKeeper.
 This recommendation is for all editions and all platforms.

-- Follow Microsoft best practices for deploying geographically dispersed clusters, including changing the quorum mode majority node setting with a file share witness. - DataKeeper Failover Cluster registration is automatic and occurs 60 seconds after the following events have occurred on each cluster node: - A DataKeeper Cluster Edition license has been installed on each cluster node. - The Windows server Failover Clustering feature has been installed on each server. - A Windows server Cluster configuration has been formed.
+Requirements See the DKCE Support Matrix All servers should run the same version of Windows and the same version of DataKeeper software.
+Make sure you verify the following settings prior to installing and configuring SIOS Server DataKeeper Cluster Edition.
+Components Follow Microsoft best practices for deploying geographically dispersed clusters, including changing the quorum mode majority node setting with a file share witness.
+DataKeeper Failover Cluster registration is automatic and occurs 60 seconds after the following events have occurred on each cluster node: A DataKeeper Cluster Edition license has been installed on each cluster node.
+The Windows server Failover Clustering feature has been installed on each server.